clasp423/data_vis_statistics_geosciences/README.md

 undergraduate / graduate class in Python on data visualization and statistics for geo &amp; space scientists.

-Labs were updated in April at the conclusion of the Winter 2021 term as led by Alex Shane.
+Labs were updated in April at the conclusion of the Winter 2021 term as led by [Dr. Michael Liemohn](http://clasp.engin.umich.edu/people/liemohn) and supported by Alex Shane.

 The previous version, Winter 2020, may be found under tags, 2018 and 2019 may be found on [github.com/abbyazari](https://github.com/abbyazari).